Third Battle of the Isonzo: Location

 This took place on the Austro-Hungarian side of the border between Austria-Hungary and Italy.
-The battle is named for the river that it was fought on (the Isonzo river), as well as the previous battles and the many that would eventually follow.
-Unfortunately for the Italians, it was not a prime location for attack maneuvers, since it had mountainous terrain on both sides.
+The battle is named after the Soča River that it was fought around, as well as the previous battles and the many that would eventually follow.
+Soča River flows through mountainous region and made large scale military operations hard.
 It also had frequently flooded banks.
-However, it was chosen because the Austro-Hungarian side had control of most of the other areas in the Isonzo region.
+However, it was chosen because the Austro-Hungarian side had control of most of the other surrounding areas.